Module: RubyTerraform

 .providers(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform providers command which prints out a tree of modules in the referenced configuration annotated with their provider requirements.
+Invokes the terraform providers command which prints out a tree of

 This provides an overview of all of the provider requirements across all referenced modules, as an aid to understanding why particular provider plugins are needed and why particular versions are selected.